You may be on a high-protein diet or taking a protein powder for health, energy, or fitness, but how well is your body digesting it?

 Most of us are eating animal protein, but we aren’t assimilating much of it.
 Other protein shakes may promise you 15-21 grams per serving, but unless it’s fermented, most likely you'll only obtain a small percentage of that.

 Some people do well on milk kefir as a source of protein.
-But if you find that you don’t tolerate dairy or have leaky gut, a Fermented Protein Shake can be a welcome alternative.
+But if you find that you don’t tolerate dairy or have leaky gut, an Immune Power Protein Shake can be a welcome alternative.
 Across the board, most people I see thrive when they’re eating non-dairy, vegan protein.

 Keeping the Body Ecology 80/20 Rule in mind, only high-quality protein is best.
 Don’t overdo it.
 After you eat protein, you want to move your body and get outside -- you’ll feel so much better when you do.
 And if after eating protein you feel sleepy, you can take it to the bank that you have leaky gut.

 Transform your health and take back control.
 We have a full set of Body Ecology courses to aid in your healing.

 4. Ammonia builds up when you don’t digest protein.

 Undigested protein turns into ammonia, a very dangerous endogenous toxin.1 Most ammonia in the body forms when protein is broken down by bacteria in the intestines.
 But if you don’t chew properly, eat under stress, have low stomach acid, don’t have enough pancreatic enzymes in the small intestine, are blood type A -- these are all reasons why you might not be receiving the full benefits of the protein you’re eating.